vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/building-pages.md

 excerpt: "Discover how to leverage Store Framework to build various types of pages tailored to your business needs."
 ---

-VTEX IO streamlines page creation by offering a set of pre-built components and [development tools](https://developers.vtex.com/docs/guides/developer-experience#developer-tools).
+Store Framework streamlines page creation by offering a set of pre-built components and [development tools](https://developers.vtex.com/docs/guides/developer-experience#developer-tools).
 These resources simplify building and customizing different page types, such as product details pages, promotional layouts, and custom pages.

 This section covers a range of page-building scenarios, and each guide focuses on practical implementation, ensuring you can effectively develop pages that meet your business needs.